-New Jersey's Compulsory Education Law mandates that all children between the ages of six (6) and sixteen (16) attend school.
-Every parent/guardian of a school-age child is responsible for the child's attendance at school.
-Failure of a child to attend school has certain legal consequences for students and their families.
+Pennsylvania's Compulsory School Attendance Law mandates that all children begin attending school by age 6 and continue attending until the age of 18.
+Every parent/guardian of a school-aged child is responsible for the child's attendance at school.
+Failure of a child to attend school has certain legal consequences for parents and, possibly, for the student.